 - ½ teaspoon ground avocado

-- 1 scoop of vanilla or chocolate bone broth protein powder
+- 1 scoop of vanilla or chocolate protein powder (preferably from bone broth)

 - 1 frozen banana- small